TUD-IMB/fosanalysis/doc/GettingStarted.md

 		filter_object=fo)
 ```

-During the instantiation of the object, the data is sanitized: `NaN` entries are stripped completely, the strain is treated by the `fosanalysis.preprocessing.filtering.Filter` object and finally cropped to the start and end values by the `fosanalysis.cropping.Crop` object.
+During the instantiation of the object, the data is sanitized: `NaN` entries are removed, the strain is treated by the `fosanalysis.preprocessing.filtering.Filter` object and finally cropped to the start and end values by the `fosanalysis.cropping.Crop` object.

 Now, identifying crack locations, crack segments and calculating their respective widths is as simple as: